This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Nowadays, there’s not much to evoke the medieval town’s former glory, apart from the remains of the old fortifications at the top of the rock.
 However, Skaros Rock is worth a visit for the best views of Santorini and the Aegean Sea beyond.

 It takes about 45 minutes each way to walk from Imerovigli to Skaros Rock.
 Once at the foot of Skaros Rock, there are two paths to follow.
 The one on the left will take you to the side of the rock and the Chapel of Panagia Theoskepasti.
-The one straight ahead leads to the top of the rock.
-Sometimes, it isn’t easy to get to the very top of Skaros Rock due to rockfalls.

 This photo shows the Chapel of Panagia Theoskepasti as it ceaselessly overlooks the divine blue of the Aegean Sea.
 In the distance, Oia looks like icing sugar on a cake.